PowerDAG: Supervisory Agentic AI System for Automating Distribution Grid Analysis: Preliminaries

-Power systems experts, including researchers and engineers, solve complex distribution-grid analysis queries by following established tool sequences.
-We encode this experience as \awf{}.
-Each record stores $( q^{(i)},w^{(i)})$, where $q^{(i)}$ is a natural-language query and $w^{(i)}$ is the executed workflow that produces the required outputs in the stateful environment.
+Power-systems experts solve distribution-grid analysis queries by executing validated tool-call sequences.
+We encode these sequences as \awf{}.
+Let $\mathcal{W}_\text{av}$ denote the available archive of these records.
+Each record is a query-workflow record $(q^{(i)}, w^{(i)})$, where $q^{(i)}$ is a natural-language query and $w^{(i)}$ is the verified tool-call sequence that produces the correct output for $q^{(i)}$.